(Track record and methodological references: Core Lab Publications)

-Angiography is the established imaging technique for coronary imaging.
-Angiography is routinely used during all coronary diagnostic and interventional procedures.
+Angiography is the established imaging technique for coronary imaging, routinely used during cardiac diagnostic and interventional procedures.

-Cardialysis has broad experience in different types of quantitative and qualitative angiography analysis since its foundation in 1983.
-To date, the Angiographic Core Lab has been involved in over 110 trials.
+Since their foundation in 1983, Cardialysis built broad experience in different types of quantitative and qualitative angiography analysis.
+To date, the Angiography Core Lab has been involved in 130+ studies.

 Quantitative Coronary Analysis (QCA)

-QCA is a technique that provides objective and reproducible measurements of coronary artery dimensions.
-QCA is particularly useful for assessing the vessel lumen size, (re) occurrence of a (re-)stenosis after coronary interventions, the evaluation of mechanical interventional devices (e.g. stents) and the long-term progression and regression of coronary atherosclerosis.
+QCA is an imaging technique that provides objective and reproducible measurements of coronary artery dimensions.
+QCA is particularly useful for assessing the vessel lumen size, (re)occurrence of a (re)stenosis after coronary interventions, the evaluation of mechanical interventional devices (e.g. stents) and the long-term progression and regression of coronary atherosclerosis.

 Cardialysis has applied a new approach to bifurcation analysis.
-As an addition to the conventional QCA analysis, a coronary bifurcation can be analyzed as a single object, including the central bifurcation area together with the angulation of the bifurcation.
-The entire bifurcation segment can be divided in a 6-segment or into a 11-segment bifurcation model.
+As an addition to the conventional QCA, a coronary bifurcation can be analyzed as a single object, including the central bifurcation area together with the angulation of the bifurcation.
+The entire bifurcation segment can be assessed within a six-segment model or within an eleven-segment bifurcation model.

-Besides a 2D QCA application, our Core Lab is also applying 3D QCA.
-Out-of-plane magnification and foreshortening errors are minimized by calculating a true geometric shape in 3D space from two or more 2D x-ray projections.
-QCA 3D offers improved analysis of difficult lesions and segment anatomy.
+Our Core Lab provides both 2D and 3D QCA.
+Out-of-plane magnification and foreshortening errors are minimized by calculating a true geometric shape in the 3D space from two or more 2D x-ray projections.
+3D QCA offers improved analysis of difficult lesions and segment anatomy.

 Qualitative (Visual) Assessment